rhjacobsen/CN_workshops/Workshops/3/README.md

 * A short overall description of how the implementation has been structured and a description of how to compile (if applicable) and use the programs.
 Remember to set the appropriate permission on the files.
 * A description of how the socket API is used in the implementation.
-* A description of how it has been ensured that the implementation conforms to the protocol standard as described in [RFC 868](http://tools.ietf.org/html/rfc868), including a documentation of the conformance testing described in the previous section.
+* A description of how the implementation has been tested to document that the implementation conforms to the protocol standard as described in [RFC 868](http://tools.ietf.org/html/rfc868), including a documentation of the conformance testing described in the previous section.
 * A description of problems encountered, assumptions and simplifications made (if applicable).
+* A description of the results and the learnings of the interoperability testing with at least one other groups implementation.

 ### References